Table of Contents

 - unhelpful social networks – addressed in Lesson 15

-We will discuss two of these barriers in this lesson, the cost of healthy eating & the time needed to prepare foods in a healthy manner.
+I will discuss two of these barriers in this lesson, the cost of healthy eating & the time needed to prepare foods in a healthy manner.

-Food and drinks cost money; if a health-promoting diet costs more than a non-health-promoting diet this will be a barrier.
+Food and drinks cost money; if a health-promoting diet costs more than a non-health-promoting diet this can be a barrier.
 Here I will discuss some tips to try to eat healthily as cheaply as desired.

 - Fruits and vegetables: as discussed previously, buy canned (without added sugar) or frozen options if they are cheaper than fresh.
 Be careful about high-sodium options; attempt to pick lower-sodium choices if blood pressure is a concern.
 If lower sodium choices are not available then consider rinsing the produce, but realize this will eliminate some of the nutrients.